Source code for argopy.utils.checkers

 import logging

-from ..options import OPTIONS
+from argopy.options import OPTIONS

-from ..errors import InvalidDatasetStructure, FtpPathError, InvalidFetcher
+from argopy.errors import InvalidDatasetStructure, GdacPathError, InvalidFetcher

-from .lists import list_available_data_src, list_available_index_src
+from .lists import list_available_data_src, list_available_index_src, list_gdac_servers

 from .casting import to_list